-Our forum series in July focuses on poverty and our obligation as Christians to

-	respond to it.
-We began with a theological foundation and then will look at what

-	St. Alban’s parishioners have been doing in response to “the poor and needy
+Our forum series in July focused on poverty and our obligation as Christians to respond to it.
+We began with a theological foundation and then looked at what St. Alban’s parishioners have been doing in response to “the poor and needy neighbor.”

-	neighbor.”

 Sunday, July 9: Poverty--Theological Reflection

 We explored the history of Christian theology and practice in the area of social welfare, from giving alms to the modern “Gospel of Prosperity.”
 The session was led by parishioner Ed Roslof, an ordained minister, former seminary professor and dean.

 This story from the PBS program "Religion & Ethics Newsweekly" takes a closer look at the "Gospel of Prosperity."